-Abrasive water jet machining of fiber reinforced polymer composite materials A review | ||||
+Abrasive water jet machining of fiber reinforced polymer composite materials: A review | ||||

 Journal of Engineering Science and Military Technologies | ||||